 How Long Will It Take to Sell?

-Using a platform will protect you against any sort of fraud or internet scams.
+Using a platform or stores that buy used wedding dresses will protect you against any sort of fraud or internet scams.
 It also ensures that you and the buyer abide by the policies of the site, eliminating any sort of confusion.
 Sites like Nearly Newlywed will handle all buyer questions and only notify you once your dress sells, and most sites have the buyer pay for shipping, providing you with shipping labels to make your life a little easier.

 Perhaps the easiest site for sellers, you simply upload photos, measurements, and a description of your gown, and they handle the rest.
 That includes answering buyer questions and handling shipping.
 You pay a $20 listing fee and receive 70% of the listing price.